medibloc/panacea-core/.gitbook/3-protocol-devs/1-dep-specs/2-data-deal.md

 ## Synopsis

 This document defines a data deal which is a contract for data collecting and pay for provision in [DEP](../../1-users/3-data-exchange/0-about-dep.md).
-Data consumers create data deal by specifying what type of data and how much they want, and how much they are willing to pay for it.
+Data consumers create data deals by specifying the type, the quantity, and the pricing of the data that they are willing to consume.
 Data providers can provide their data to the deals that match the type of data they have.
-When a data provider provides data to the deal, the payout is distributed to the provider and oracle that validated the data.
+When a data provider provides data to the deal, the payout is distributed to the provider and the oracle that validated the data.
 Also, data consumers can deactivate their data deal whenever they want and the remained budget would be refunded to the consumer's account.

 ### Motivation